Inverter compressor

 In air conditioning, an inverter compressor is a compressor that is operated with an inverter.

 In the hermetic type, it can either be a scroll or reciprocating compressor.
 This type of compressor uses a drive to control the compressor motor speed to modulate cooling capacity.
 Capacity modulation is a way to match cooling capacity to cooling demand to application requirements.

 The first inverter air conditioners were released in 1980–1981.

-Inverter Compressor Types
+Inverter compressor types

 In refrigerators, there are generally two main types of inverter compressors: the standard inverter compressor and the linear inverter compressor.

-Smart Inverter Compressor
+Smart inverter compressor

-The Smart Inverter Compressor utilizes a “V” inverter system, which stands for variable voltage and frequency.
+The smart inverter compressor utilizes a "V" inverter system, which stands for variable voltage and frequency.
 This system operates on a three-phase control algorithm, allowing the compressor to adjust its performance dynamically according to cooling demands.
-The Smart Inverter design helps optimize energy consumption and enhances overall cooling efficiency.
+The smart inverter design helps optimize energy consumption and enhances overall cooling efficiency.

-Inverter Linear Compressor
+Inverter linear compressor

-The Inverter Linear Compressor category includes two distinct systems:
+The inverter linear compressor category includes two distinct systems: